deepwavedigital/airstack-examples/conda/environments/README.md

 # AirStack Conda Environment

-This directory contain examples of conda `.yml` files to create Python virtual environments that will work on the AIR-T. AirStack is the operating system, firmware, and drivers for Deepwave's AIR-T and it is based on NVIDIA's JetPack.
+This directory contains examples of conda `.yml` files to create Python virtual environments that will work on the AIR-T. AirStack is the operating system, firmware, and drivers for Deepwave's AIR-T and it is based on NVIDIA's JetPack.

-*Note*: TensorRT is not included in the provided conda file.
-If you intend to use TensorRT from within a conda environment you will likely have to build from source on the AIR-T to match the TensorRT version pre installed on the device.
-Deepwave recommends using TensorRT outside of conda or from within a docker container that uses the same version.

 ## Provided Conda Environments
-We provide a baseline AIR-T conda environment file to help users get started:
+We provide baseline AIR-T conda environment files to help users get started:

+* `airstack.yml` - basic airstack environment with radio drivers
-* `airstack.yml` - basic airstack environment with radio drivers and inference packages
+* `airstack_infer.yml` - basic airstack environment with radio drivers and inference packages

 ## Installation
 1. Copy the desired `.yml` file to your AIR-T